The First 90 Days: Founders Who Ship vs. Who Stall

 Days 31–60: Build the Ugly Version

 Now you build.
 But here's the rule: your first version should embarrass you.
 Reid Hoffman's famous advice - "If you're not embarrassed by v1, you launched too late" - isn't just a clever quote.
-It's an operating principle that separates founders who learn from real users from founders who optimize in a vacuum.
+It's an operating principle that separates founders who learn from real users from founders who optimize in a vacuum, and it's exactly why waiting for the perfect launch is the real risk.

 Build only the core workflow.
 The one thing that solves the wedge problem.
 Skip: